natasharamburrun/Perfect-Number-Challenge/README.md

 ### Task ###

-Write a function to determine whether a given number is perfect, abundant, or deficient.
+Write a function to determine whether a given number is perfect, abundant, or deficient:

 ```php
 <?php